 There’s no rule regarding how much of your pension can be designated to drawdown.
 You can designate as much or as little as you like, when you like.

 You don’t have to put your pension into drawdown all at once — you can use phased income drawdown to shift your pension into drawdown gradually.
 Every time you take money out of your pension pot and put it into a drawdown fund, the first 25% of your withdrawal is tax-free.

 Keep in mind that some pension providers could charge each time you designate cash to drawdown.
-That’s why it’s vital to seek pensions advice, as a qualified pensions adviser can help you shop around to find the best income drawdown option for you.
+Working with a qualified pensions adviser they should shop around to find the best income drawdown option for you.
 This may mean moving your pension pot from one provider to another before entering into drawdown.

 When comparing an annuity with flexi-access drawdown, the one thing you won’t get with pension drawdown is security.
 An annuity will pay you a guaranteed income for the rest of your life — and may even pay a reduce survivor’s pension to your spouse or civil partner after your death as well.